Improving Anaerobic Digester Performance: What Happens When Mixing Fails

 The Root Cause: Flow and Rheology

-The investigation showed that the new mixers produced turbulence only near the impeller, leaving large portions of the sludge volume stagnant.
-Computational Fluid Dynamics (CFD) modeling confirmed the problem: strong velocity in the core, almost no motion near the perimeter.
+Field observations showed that the new mixers produced movement only near the impeller, leaving large portions of the sludge volume stagnant.
+A CFD image from the equipment vendor’s literature further illustrated the concern: localized velocity near the mixer and little movement toward the tank walls.

 LEC Partners’ Investigation

-The Investigation Included:
+The Investigation Included (Completed Work):

 Project Completion Date: October 2025